Kingly77/Project/Readme.md

    * It uses a css framework other than bootsrap ,called Foundation.
    * Has client side storage to stroge presistenet data
    * uses Modals instade of alerts, prompts and confirms
+   * comments properly applied.
+   * all codes are properly indented.

   Here is a link to our project: